Chapter 5 Bayesian hierarchical models

 The model fit_N400_s

 raises the question: how much structure should we add to our statistical model?
-Should we also assume that \(\sigma\) can vary by items, and also by our experimental manipulation?
-Should we also have a maximal model for \(\sigma\)?
+Should we also assume that σ can vary by items, and also by our experimental manipulation?
+Should we also have a maximal model for σ?
 Unfortunately, there are no clear answers that apply to every situation.
-The amount of complexity that we can introduce in a statistical model depends on (i) the answers we are looking for (we should include parameters that represent what we want to estimate), (ii) the size of the data at hand (more complex models require more data; this could mean more observations within subjects and/or the number of subjects), (iii) our computing power (as the complexity increases models take increasingly long to converge and require more computer power to finish the computations in a feasible time frame), and (iv) our domain knowledge.
+The amount of complexity that we can introduce in a statistical model depends on (i) the answers we are looking for (we should include parameters that represent what we want to estimate), (ii) the size of the data at hand (more complex models require more data; this could mean more observations within subjects and/or the number of subjects), (iii) our computing power (as the complexity increases, models take increasingly long to converge and require more computer power to finish the computations in a feasible time frame), and (iv) our domain knowledge.

+Whether certain variance components should be included in a model also depends on whether there is evidence that they impact statistical inference (this could be investigated using model comparison techniques like Bayes factors).
+For example, it is well known that estimating group-level effects for the location parameter can have a strong influence on the test statistics for the corresponding population-level effect (Barr et al. 2013; Schad et al. 2021).
 Ultimately, all models are approximations (that’s in the best case; often, they are plainly wrong) and we need to think carefully about which aspects of our data we have to account and which aspects we can abstract away from.

 In the context of cognitive modeling, McClelland (2009) argues that models should not focus on a every single detail of the process they intend to explain.
 In order to understand a model, it needs to be simple enough.
 However, McClelland (2009) warns us that one must bear in mind that oversimplification does have an impact on what we can conclude from our analysis: A simplification can limit the phenomena that a model addresses, or can even lead to incorrect predictions.
 There is a continuum between purely statistical models (e.g., a linear regression) and computational cognitive models.
 For example, we can define “hybrid” models such as the linear ballistic accumulator (Brown and Heathcote 2008; and see Nicenboim 2018 for an implementation in Stan), where a great deal of cognitive detail is sacrificed for tractability.
-The conclusions of McClelland (2009) apply to any type of model in cognitive science: “Simplification is essential, but it comes at a cost, and real understanding depends in part on understanding the effects of the simplification”.
+The conclusions of McClelland (2009) apply to any type of model in cognitive science: “Simplification is essential, but it comes at a cost, and real understanding depends in part on understanding the effects of the simplification.”

 5.3 A hierarchical log-normal model: The Stroop effect

-Next we illustrate some of the issues that arise with a log-normal likelihood in a hierarchical model.
+Next, we illustrate some of the issues that arise with a log-normal likelihood in a hierarchical model.
 The data are from a Stroop task (Stroop 1935; for a review, see MacLeod 1991).
 We will analyze a subset of the data of 3337 subjects that participated in one variant of the Stroop task; this was part of a battery of tasks run in Ebersole et al. (2016).

 For this variant of the Stroop task, subjects were presented with one word (“red,” “blue,” or “green”) at the center of the screen, written in either red, blue, or green color.
 In one third of the trials, the word matched the text color (“congruent” condition); in the remaining trials, it did not match (“incongruent” condition).
 Subjects were instructed to focus only on the color of the text and press 1